The Future of AR and “The Next Big Thing” Illusion

 All that being said, I don’t think this will stop the technology.
 For the simple reason that bing bing wahoo dopamine hits and even marginally higher convenience are like crack to our monkey brains.

-The privacy issues will never be fully prevented but, unlike smartphones, users will genuinely care enough that privacy features and privacy-first brand position will matter for the first time for the average user.
+The privacy issues will never be fully prevented but, unlike smartphones, I think users will genuinely care enough that privacy features and privacy-first brand position will matter for the first time for the average user.

 Regardless, when we consider that there’s a huge list of tasks that would benefit from gamification or convenience beyond what smartphones provide, I think this will be a billion-user technology.